The rules of judo

-This is signalled by the referee with an arm straight up.
+This is signaled by the referee with an arm straight up.
 This ends the contest.

-This is signalled by an arm out at shoulder level.
+This is signaled by an arm out at shoulder level.
 Two waza-aris by the same person is considered the same as Ippon and ends the contest.

-This is signalled by an arm at 45 degrees out from the side.
+This is signaled by an arm at 45 degrees out from the side.

-This is signalled by an arm against the side.
+This is signaled by an arm against the side.

 In the rules of judo it is always the highest quality score that wins.
 For example, a single waza-ari would beat two yukos and a koka.